-If you or a loved one has suffered a brain injury due to the negligence of another party, accident or job-related injury, the Augusta GA based brain injury attorneys at Nicholson Revell LLP are ready to represent you.
+If you or a loved one has suffered a brain injury due to the negligence of another party, accident, or job-related injury, the Augusta, GA based brain injury attorneys at Nicholson Revell LLP are ready to represent you.

-You may not begin to have symptoms of mild TBI until some time after the injury itself.
-Often times, such injuries do not even require a hospital stay, yet they result in changes so profound that lives are forever changed.
-The term “mild” head injury belies the true nature of the resultant impairments.
-In other words, it is only “mild” if it happens to someone else.
-If you believe you may have sustained a mild TBI it is important to thoroughly explore the possibility with your medical provider.
+You may not begin to have symptoms of mild TBI until some time after the injury occurs.
+Oftentimes, such injuries do not even require a hospital stay, yet they result in changes so profound that lives are forever changed.
+The term “mild” head injury belies the true nature of the impairments.
+If you believe you may have sustained a mild TBI, it is important to thoroughly explore the possibility and extent of it with your medical provider.

-Symptoms of Brain Injury can include:
+Symptoms of brain injury can include:

 The symptoms of a brain injury differ from patient to patient.
 No two cases are exactly alike.
 If you notice any changes in how you feel, act or think after an accident, see a doctor for a checkup.
 Explain the nature of your accident, injury, and symptoms to your physician.
 A doctor can diagnose a brain injury using methods such as x-rays, MRIs, and CT scans.

 A prompt diagnosis is critical for brain injury recovery.
 If you visit a doctor right away after an accident in Augusta, your doctor can not only diagnose you with a brain injury but specify your exact type of TBI.
 This is necessary so your physician can order the correct treatment.
 There are many different types of traumatic brain injuries:

 Treatments for a traumatic brain injury often involve rest.
 Rest can increase the chances of the brain repairing damaged brain cells on its own.
 Rest also decreases the odds of the victim suffering a subsequent brain injury.
 Two back-to-back concussions can cause second impact syndrome, a rare injury that causes the brain to swell rapidly.
 This syndrome can be fatal.